 Compassion Closet provides quick-turn assistance to foster, kinship, adoptive, and other families in the Knoxville area.
 Donation opportunities are available.

 East Tennessee Children’s Hospital (ETCH) provides exceptional, comprehensive family-centered care, wellness and education.
 Become a volunteer, giving your time in one of the many opportunities ETCH offers: Arts and Crafts, Child Life, Cuddlers, Gift Shop, Information Desk, Movie Cart, and Surgery Visitor Area.
-If you’re interested in donating to ETCH, click here for ways in which you may do so.

 Family Justice Center is designed to reduce the number of places victims of domestic violence, sexual assault, and elder abuse must go to receive needed services.
 Click here to learn how you can help.